 What types of derivatives are there?

 There are a few places to purchase derivatives.
 One is through a broker under “exchange-traded” or a standardized contract.
 Another option is over-the-counter, nonstandard contracts.
-Let’s review the types of derivatives available.
+Let’s review the types available:

 Future Contracts